-- Note: 1.
-All bus cycles are write bus cycles, except the ones with the "Read" label - 2.
-All values are in hexadecimal: - X = Don't Care.
-Addresses of the form XXXXh, in this table, must be even addresses - RA = Address of the memory location to be read - RD = Data read from location RA during the Read cycle - PA = Address of the memory location to be programmed.
-Addresses are latched on the falling edge of Write Strobe (WR, CNTL0). - PA is an even address for PSD in word programming mode. - PD = Data word to be programmed at location PA.
-Data is latched on the rising edge of Write Strobe (WR, CNTL0) - SA = Address of the sector to be erased or verified.
-The Sector Select (FS0-FS7 or CSBOOT0-CSBOOT3) of the sector to be erased, or verified, must be Active (High). - 3.
-Sector Select (FS0 to FS7 or CSBOOT0 to CSBOOT3) signals are active High, and are defined in PSDsoft Express. - 4.
+Note: 1.
+All bus cycles are WRITE bus cycles, except the ones with the "Read" label

+- 2. All values are in hexadecimal: - X = "Don't care."
+Addresses of the form XXXXh, in this table, must be even addresses - RA = Address of the memory location to be read - RD = Data read from location RA during the READ cycle - PA = Address of the memory location to be programmed.
+Addresses are latched on the falling edge of WRITE Strobe (WR, CNTL0). - PA is an even address for PSD in word programming mode. - PD = Data word to be programmed at location PA.
+Data is latched on the rising edge of WRITE Strobe (WR, CNTL0) - SA = Address of the sector to be erased or verified.
+The Sector Select (FS0-FS15 or CSBOOT0-CSBOOT3) of the sector to be erased, or verified, must be Active (High). - 3.
+Sector Select (FS0 to FS15 or CSBOOT0 to CSBOOT3) signals are active High, and are defined in PSDsoft. - 4.
 Only address bits A11-A0 are used in instruction decoding. - 5.
-No Unlock or instruction cycles are required when the device is in the Read mode - 6.
-The Reset instruction is required to return to the Read mode after reading the Flash ID, or after reading the Sector Protection Status, or if the Error Flag (DQ5/DQ13) bit goes High. - 7.
-Additional sectors to be erased must be written at the end of the Sector Erase instruction within 80 $\mu$ s. - 8.
+No Unlock or instruction cycles are required when the device is in the READ Mode - 6.
+The RESET instruction is required to return to the READ Mode after reading the Flash ID, or after reading the Sector Protection Status, or if the Error Flag Bit (DQ5/DQ13) goes High. - 7.
+Additional sectors to be erased must be written at the end of the Sector Erase instruction within 80μs. - 8.
 The data is 00h for an unprotected sector, and 01h for a protected sector.
-In the fourth cycle, the Sector Select is active, and (A1,A0)=(1,0) - 9.
+In the fourth cycle, the Sector Select is active, and (A1,A0) = (1,0). - 9.
 The Unlock Bypass instruction is required prior to the Unlock Bypass Program instruction. - 10.
-The Unlock Bypass Reset Flash instruction is required to return to reading memory data when the device is in the Unlock Bypass mode - 11.
-The system may perform Read and Program cycles in non-erasing sectors, read the Flash ID or read the Sector Protection Status when in the Suspend Sector Erase mode.
+The Unlock Bypass Reset Flash instruction is required to return to reading memory data when the device is in the Unlock Bypass mode. - 11.
+The system may perform READ and Program cycles in non-erasing sectors, read the Flash ID or read the Sector Protection Status when in the Suspend Sector Erase mode.
 The Suspend Sector Erase instruction is valid only during a Sector Erase cycle. - 12.
 The Resume Sector Erase instruction is valid only during the Suspend Sector Erase mode. - 13.
 The MCU cannot invoke these instructions while executing code from the same Flash memory as that for which the instruction is intended.
-The MCU must fetch, for example, the code from the secondary Flash memory when reading the Sector Protection Status of the primary Flash memory. - 14.
-All write bus cycles in an instruction are byte write to an even address (XA4Ah or X554h).
+The MCU must retrieve, for example, the code from the secondary Flash memory when reading the Sector Protection Status of the primary Flash memory. - 14.
+All WRITE bus cycles in an instruction are byte-WRITE to an even address (XA4Ah or X554h).
 A Flash memory Program bus cycle writes a word to an even address.